haniffalab/webatlas-pipeline/sphinx/configuration.rst

 Multiple datasets belong to a single `project`_, and each dataset can contain multiple data files.
-Each dataset item is defined by the following keys
+Each dataset item is defined by the following keys:

 .. list-table::
     :widths: 10 15